jinglescode/jinglescode.github.io/_posts/2020-03-31-deepfake-existence.md

 ### How does it work?

-The motion extractor learns to extract key points along with their local affine transformations.
-A generator network models occlusions in the target motions and combines the appearance extracted from the source image and the motion derived from the driving video.

-The model tries to reconstruct the video by identifying the key points in the image and the video and representing the motion between them.
+During training, the neural network reconstructs a video with a still image and learns the latent representation of a video's motion.
+At test time, the model uses a source image and a driving video.
+The model tries to reconstruct the video by identifying the key points in the image and the video, by representing the motion between the source image moves according to the motion depicted in these frames.

+{% include figure.html
+  file="/assets/img/posts/deepfake-existence-07.jpg"
+  caption="First Order Motion Model [from [paper](http://papers.nips.cc/paper/8935-first-order-motion-model-for-image-animation)]"
+%}

 This model consists of two models, a motion extractor and a generator network.

 The motion extractor learns to extract key points along with their local affine transformations.
 A generator network models occlusions in the target motions and combines the appearance extracted from the source image and the motion derived from the driving video.